2025 Writing Log, Part 23

 - I’ve also been working on some line drawings for two friends’ upcoming nature zine.
 I probably won’t post them anywhere, but (this) is one that I especially like.

 Despite the ongoing horrors this week, the potted plants in my backyard have begun to bloom.
-Behold my lilies, boy; look at them:
+Behold my lilies, boy!
+Look at them:

 - I got started on two original short horror stories: “Girl from the Other Side,” which is about fungal infestation in postapocalyptic Florida; and “Mycelial Network,” which is about fungal infestation in the ongoing apocalypse that is Philadelphia.